rodrigolima7/hcq-covid19-research/README.md

 >
 > The summary should be short but have enough information to convey what the conclusion of the research was.
 >
 > However, it is recommended to **READ THE RESEARCH** instead of relying on the summary.
-If the summary does not match the research, **PLEASE LET US KNOW** by creating an issue.
+If the summary does not match the research, **PLEASE LET ME KNOW** by creating an issue.

 > **ABOUT THE BIAS**
 >